 All senior citizens deserve to be taken care of in old age, including those who have lower incomes.
 Many seniors have fixed incomes or are on government subsidies, such as Social Security, which can make finding affordable senior housing challenging.

-Most assisted living communities offer a range of services that can help make life easier for the elderly, but unfortunately they often come with a steep price tag.
+Most assisted living facilities near you offer a range of services that can help make life easier for the elderly, but unfortunately they often come with a steep price tag.
 Finding the right low-income senior living facility can be challenging, but can be worth it for your pocketbook for quality long-term care.

 Types of low-income senior living options